-Since taking the reins of the Penn gymnastics program in 2006, Head Coach John Ceralde has seen his team earn three Ivy Classic titles (2007, 2011 & 2012), seven individual NCAA appearances - including back-to-back appearances by standouts Marissa Rosen (2007-08) and Dana Bonincontri (2011-12) - and five ECAC individual champions.
-Coach Ceralde recently completed his sixth season at the helm of the Penn gymnastics team during the record-breaking 2012 season.
+Since taking the reins of the Penn gymnastics program in 2006, Head Coach John Ceralde has seen his team earn three Ivy Classic titles (2007, 2011 & 2012), two ECAC Championships (2012 & 2013), seven individual NCAA appearances - including back-to-back appearances by standouts Marissa Rosen (2007-08) and Dana Bonincontri (2011-12) - and five ECAC individual champions.
+Coach Ceralde recently completed his eighth season at the helm of the Penn gymnastics team during the 2014 season.

-This past season, Coach Ceralde led the Quakers to back-to-back Ivy Classic Championships for the first time since the 2000 season.
+In a record breaking 2012, the Quakers claimed back-to-back Ivy Classic Championships for the first time since the 2000 season.
 The team also used the second-best score in team history to capture its third ECAC Championship, the first since 2004.
 The Quakers advanced to the USAG Collegiate Nationals for the second year in a row and finished with 11 USAG All-America Accolades.

 During the 2012 season alone, the Quakers posted four of the top-five vault scores and four of the top-six uneven bars scores in team history.
 They also posted two of the top-five team scores in program history.
 For the second straight season, the Quakers also broke the program record for victories in one season.

 In addition to capturing the 2011 Ivy Classic inside the Palestra for the first time in four years, Penn advanced one gymnast to the NCAA Regionals and earned a combined six USAG All-America honors.
 Four gymnasts also combined to earn three first-team All-ECAC and three second-team All-ECAC accolades.
 This came on the heels of an injury-ridden early season in 2010 where the Quakers steadily increased their team score every meet while newcomers began to shine.